foxcpp/go-imap-sql/imap/testsuite/README.md

 Tests moved to separate package because they are reusable.

-Tested backend must implement IMAPUsersDB interface defined in go-sqlmail package.
+Tested backend must implement IMAPUsersDB interface defined in go-imap-sql package.
 Tests for IMAP extensions may require other interfaces, check messages printed for skipped tests.